learn-tdd-in/learntdd.in/react-native/index.md

 {% include tutorial-intro.md %}

 To see how TDD works in React Native, let's walk through a simple real-world example of building a feature.
-We'll be using [Expo][expo] 31, but the steps below are almost exactly the same if you're using React Native CLI -- just follow the [Getting Started instructions on Detox's web site][detox-getting-started] instead of the Detox instructions below.

-We'll be testing with the [Jest][jest] test runner and two testing libraries: [react-native-testing-library][react-native-testing-library] for component tests and [Detox][detox] for end-to-end tests.
+We'll be using React Native 0.59, the [Jest][jest] test runner, and two testing libraries: [react-native-testing-library][react-native-testing-library] for component tests and [Detox][detox] for end-to-end tests.

 This tutorial assumes you have some [familiarity with React Native][react-native] and with [automated testing concepts](/learn-tdd/concepts).